 6 Learning Competencies of the 21st-Century

-The learning methodology at Tomorrow University of Applied Sciences is based on 6 research-based pillars designed to educate the change makers of tomorrow
+The learning method at Tomorrow University of Applied Sciences is based on six research-based pillars designed to educate the change makers of tomorrow.

-Each pillar has a specific purpose and learning outcome.
-These competencies are sought after by the companies and sustainable leaders shaping our future.
+Each pillar serves a distinct purpose and leads to valuable learning outcomes.
+These sought-after competencies are in high demand by forward-thinking companies and sustainable leaders who are shaping the future.